Lexivon V9 Hatchet Review: A Budget Fiskars X5

 Carving & Bushcraft

 This axe is too rough to use for serious bushcraft work as the thick head and rough sharpened edge aren’t great for carving or shaving small tinder.
-It can

 Alternatives to the Lexivon V9

-The Fiskars X5 is my go-to
+The Fiskars X5 is my go-to.

 While the Lexivon impressed me – I would still choose the X5 if you can afford the difference.
 The finish and materials are worth an extra $20 in my opinion.

-The Gerber 9-inch Hatchet
+The Gerber 9-inch Hatchet.

 Note: There is also the Gerber Gator that looks very similar, but is made in Thailand.
 The quality is not the same as the Fiskars or Standard Gerber models.

-If I missed something or you have any questions, feel free to leave me a comment below.
+Please comment below If I missed something or if you have any questions.
 I do my best to respond to everyone.

 About the author: